Columbus Assault Lawyer

-Committed to providing exceptional client service, lead attorney Brad Koffel and his team use the full extent of the law to see that their clients receive the most favorable case results possible.
+Committed to providing exceptional client service, lead attorney Brad Koffel and his team of assault defense lawyers use the full extent of the law to see that their clients receive the most favorable case results possible.

 There are various assault-related charges in the Ohio Revised Code, particularly those listed in Chapter 2903.
 Some of those include the following:

-- Hazing - Hazing is a form of initiation, particularly popular in colleges and universities, in which a person or group of people coerce a victim to perform a task is substantially dangerous and can cause mental or physical harm to the victim.
-Permitting or participating in hazing is a fourth degree misdemeanor according to § 2903.31.
+- Hazing - Hazing is a form of initiation, particularly popular in colleges and universities, in which a person or group of people coerce a victim to perform a task that is substantially dangerous and can cause mental or physical harm to the victim.
+Permitting or participating in hazing is a fourth-degree misdemeanor, according to § 2903.31.

-If you or someone you care about has recently been arrested and charged with assault or a related violent offense, please get in touch with a Columbus assault lawyer at The Koffel Law Firm.
+If you or someone you care about has recently been arrested and charged with assault or a related violent offense, please get in touch with an assault lawyer in Columbus at KBN.
 Let our years of experience and knowledge of the criminal justice system go to work for you.
-Our goal is your success.
-Call today.